buqeye/cs_greedy_emulator/README.md

 <p><img align="right" width="480" src="./logos/streamline.png">
 The STREAMLINE members at Ohio U and OSU have developed an active learning approach to snapshot selection that allows for the construction of fast & accurate emulators for two-body scattering.

-This repository accompanies our [manuscript](https://arxiv.org/) in preparation.
+This repository accompanies our [manuscript](https://arxiv.org/abs/2504.06092) (PRC in press) in preparation.

 **At a glance:**
 * Numerov method in matrix form (FOM solver)